reubenberghan/node-ts-playground/docs/designs/server.md

 The return promise resolves once the app is listening to the port i.e. started.

-As the close method on the server is callback based it is monkey patched to return a promise that is bound to the original close and the promise resolve is passed as the callback to the close method.
+~~As the close method on the server is callback based it is monkey patched to return a promise that is bound to the original close and the promise resolve is passed as the callback to the close method.~~

+Might be needed at some point but for now it doesn't appear that the server close method needs to Promisified.